aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/510_Scenario/intro.md

 ---

-In this workshop we will build a private EKS cluster using Terraform, using our Cloud9 IDE as a bastion host and also create a VPC hosted CI/CD pipeline using CodeCommit, CodeBuild and CodePipeline.
+In this part of the Workshop we will build a private EKS cluster using Terraform, using our Cloud9 IDE as a bastion host.
+We will also create a VPC hosted CI/CD pipeline using CodeCommit, CodeBuild and CodePipeline.

 The following diagram pictures the end state for this workshop: